bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 <iframe src="https://player.vimeo.com/video/381170255" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 Try it yourself.
 Create more human experiences that delight your users.
-It will make your team more proud of what you create, and it will make your users more engaged with your products — impacting your business.
+It will make your team more proud of what they make, and it will make your users more engaged with your products.
+It will make a positve impact on your business.

 \--